Plumbing Rough-In Guide: Process, Costs & Inspection Requirements

 1. Planning and Layout The plumber reviews the architectural plans, maps out fixture locations, determines pipe sizes, and selects materials (PEX, PVC, or copper).
 Centerlines for toilets, sinks, and showers are marked on the subfloor.

 2. Underground and Slab Work For slab foundations, drain lines must be trenched and laid before the concrete is poured.
-This is one of the most critical steps — errors here require jackhammering the slab to fix.
+This is one of the most critical steps because errors here require jackhammering the slab to fix.

 3. Supply and Drain Line Installation Water supply lines (hot and cold) and drain-waste-vent (DWV) pipes are run through the framing.
 Drain lines must maintain a slope of ¼ inch per foot to allow wastewater to flow freely.

 4. Vent Stack Installation Vent pipes run vertically through the home and out through the roof.
 They prevent sewer gases from entering the living space and allow air into the drainage system to keep water flowing smoothly.
+Learn more about proper vent stack installation and sizing before you start.

 Pincher's Pro Tip